-CRITICAL INVESTMENTS ARE NEEDED to maintain and improve Virginia's transportation network.
+Critical investments are needed to maintain and improve Virginia's transportation network.
 The structural imbalance between critical needs and available resources persists.
 Even with past actions taken by the General Assembly to enact a transportation and public transit funding bill, the challenges abound for all transportation modes.
 The federal Highway Trust Fund, which pays for roads and transit, is barely solvent, and Congress has proven unable to develop a long-term solution.

-VML is mindful of and acknowledges the contribution of the legislation enacted in the 2013 session (HB2313) and in the 2014 session SMART SCALE (HB 2) as important first steps in addressing the transportation needs of Virginia's localities.
+VML is mindful of and acknowledges the contribution of the legislation enacted in the 2013 session (HB2313), and in the 2014 session SMART SCALE (HB 2) and the 2020 session (HB1140/SB890) as important first steps in addressing the transportation needs of Virginia's localities.
 Future legislative and administrative initiatives should be based on these principles:

-- Sustainable Funding.
-A stable and predictable plan which is comprehensive, which addresses investment across the state, and which does not rely upon general fund revenue. - Fiscal responsibility.
-Dedicated revenues, which are activity-based, will strengthen as the economy does. - Statewide focus.
-Transportation is a statewide issue, not a regional, urban or rural issue.
+- A. Sustainable Funding.
+A stable and predictable plan which is comprehensive, which addresses investment across the state and which does not rely upon general fund revenue. - B. Fiscal responsibility.
+Dedicated revenues, which are activity-based, will strengthen as the economy does. - C. Statewide focus.
+Transportation is a statewide issue, not a regional, urban, or rural issue.
 Every area of the state is economically hampered by insufficient infrastructure management.
-However, if the General Assembly chooses a funding approach that emphasizes regional efforts, then such opportunities should be made available across the Commonwealth. - Shared responsibility.
+However, if the General Assembly chooses a funding approach that emphasizes regional efforts, then such opportunities should be made available across the Commonwealth.

+D. Shared responsibility.
 Transportation planning and authority are delegated to regional bodies where they exist and to localities.
-These bodies prioritize and authorize individual projects within their jurisdictions, an essential element of equity which does require coordination among involved localities. - Project prioritization.
+These bodies prioritize and authorize individual projects within their jurisdictions, an essential element of equity which does require coordination among involved localities.

+E. Project prioritization.
 VML supports the collaborative approach taken by the Commonwealth Transportation Board to seek input from regional and local bodies to develop a statewide prioritization process to leverage the highest value of scarce resources by measuring targeted projects that expand capacity, address congestion mitigation, economic development, accessibility, safety, and environmental quality.
-VML recognizes the importance of having an objective, quantifiable, and consistent process that also takes the different needs of regions into consideration and recognizes the significant progress made on this issue through SMART SCALE implementation. - Infrastructure modernization.
-Our transportation efforts must include a comprehensive statewide plan to provide transportation options for rail passenger and transit systems.
-Such plans must ensure that all Virginians rural, suburban and urban are able to contribute to and benefit from statewide economic opportunities.
+VML recognizes the importance of having an objective, quantifiable, and consistent process that also takes the different needs of regions into consideration and recognizes the significant progress made on this issue through SMART SCALE implementation.